xzuyn/musubi-tuner/README.md

 ### Recent Updates

 GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- October 5, 2025
+    - Added a method to specify training options in a configuration file in the [Advanced Configuration documentation](./docs/advanced_config.md#using-configuration-files-to-specify-training-options--設定ファイルを使用した学習オプションの指定).
+See [PR #630](https://github.com/kohya-ss/musubi-tuner/pull/630).
+    - Restructured the documentation.
+Moved dataset configuration-related documentation to `docs/dataset_config.md`.

 - October 3, 2025
     - Improved the block swap mechanism used in each training script to significantly reduce shared GPU memory usage in Windows environments.
 See [PR #585](https://github.com/kohya-ss/musubi-tuner/pull/585)